kehantan/labbook/docs/protein/sds_page.rst

 #.
 After the distilled water was removed, the gel is ready to be cast.

 **Casting resolving gel**

-* 10% APS can be beforehand and stored in 4 C for later use, but I usually encounter problem with gel not solidify, so it is preferrable to freshly prepare APS before casting gel.

 #.
 Add APS and TEMED into the resolving gel mixture.
 Mix well by repeating pipette.
 #.
 Add resolving gel mixture into the gap between the two glass plate.